kaleemshoukat/rabbitMQ-redis-test/README.md

 # RabbitMQ + Redis + Node

-Install node modules in receiver and sender folders separately and run the following commands.
+Install node modules in receiver and sender folders separately and run the following command in each folder.

 npm run start